girliemac/getting-started-lessons/intro-to-programming-languages/.github/pre-lecture-quiz.md

 1. Which one of these tools would most most likely be in a web developer's environment?

-- [ ] Hardware, like a Rasberry Pi
+- [ ] Hardware, like a Raspberry Pi
 - [ ] Browser DevTools
 - [ ] Operating system documentation